 1. In the bowl of your instant pot, combine the chicken, 1 1/2 cups BBQ sauce, pineapple juice, juice of 1 lime, 1 cup pineapple chunks, 1 jalapeño, and a pinch each of salt and pepper.
 Cover and cook on high pressure/manual for 8 minutes.
 Once done cooking, use the natural or quick release function and release the steam.
 Shred with two forks and stir in the cilantro and remaining BBQ sauce, if desired.

 2. Meanwhile, make the salsa.
-In a bowl toss together the remaining 1 cup of pineapple chunks, remaining jalapeño, tomatoes, juice of 1 lime, and a pinch of salt.
+In a bowl toss together the remaining 1 cup of pineapple chunks, remaining jalapeño, tomatoes, basil or cilantro, juice of 1 lime, and a pinch of salt.